michaeldata1/movie_ETL/README.md

 ## Project Overview

-This project implements a comprehensive **Extract, Transform, Load (ETL)** pipeline for movie rating data, transforming raw CSV files into a structured SQL database and creating interactive visualizations for data analysis.
+This group project implements a comprehensive **Extract, Transform, Load (ETL)** pipeline for movie rating data, transforming raw CSV files into a structured SQL database and creating interactive visualizations for data analysis.
 The pipeline processes movie, user, and ratings data to generate insights about viewing patterns, demographics, and movie performance.

 ---